 Sponsored Internship Program

 In order for a student to work as an intern for a third party (sponsor) at an off campus site and be paid through the University, a Master Internship Affiliation Agreement (MIAA) signed by the sponsor and by an authorized University official must be on file in the Sponsored Programs Administration office.
 This master agreement contains the legally required basic terms and conditions for this arrangement and will be negotiated by Office of Sponsored Programs (OSP).
-Please contact Ricky L.A.
-Tan at 678-8410 to determine if an MIAA for a particular sponsor already exists or to request a MIAA for a new sponsor.
+Please contact Jarvis Payne Sr. at 901-678-8232 to determine if an MIAA for a particular sponsor exists in the system or to request an MIAA for a new sponsor..

 Once the MIAA is in place, the specific details of individual internship assignments can be negotiated with the sponsor by any University department/unit.
 Details such as dates of the assignment, fee amount to be paid by the sponsor, description of duties to be performed by the student intern, etc. should be described in a Memorandum of Understanding (MOU) and signed by the Vice President for Research.

 The purpose of the internship is to allow students to enhance their academic program through participation in related work experience.
 Therefore, all interns must be enrolled in at least one hour of internship credit during the internship period or the internship must be a required component of the student's degree academic program.
 The work experience should be integrated into the student's course of study through communications among the student, the University and the sponsor at the beginning, end and during course of the internship.

 The selection of the appropriate category will depend on the individual situation and in light of the following guidelines.

 - In order to be appointed as a graduate assistant, the internship period should encompass one or more academic semesters; appointment as a student assistant can cover any time period.